 The Earthworm Society of Britain (ESB) actively encourages the use of our data and hope that it can be used to further the current understanding of earthworms, both nationally and internationally.
 We are always interested to hear about how others have used our data (whether for use in science, sociology, art or anything else) and are glad to have produced a resource that is being put to use.

-We ask all our data suppliers to read this document and only submit records to the ESB if they are happy with the policy stated below.
+We ask all our data suppliers to read the information below and only submit records to the ESB if they are happy with the data sharing policy outlined.

 Access to ESB earthworm records